hugo-toha/toha/content/posts/delta-robot/index.md

 tags: ["ROS2", "C++", "Python", "Parallel Robot Kinematics", "I2C Sensors", "Alpha-Beta Filtering"]
 repo: https://github.com/Sharwin24/DeltaRobot
 ---
 An open source ROS package for controlling delta robots with position and velocity control.
-Configurable for any delta robot parametes for adaptive forward and inverse kinematics.
+Configurable for adaptive forward and inverse kinematics.
 Trajectory generation and visualization examples are also offered.
-Designed for public use and easy integration with new delta robot designs and applications.
+Designed for public use and easy integration with new delta robots as long as their configuration parameters are setup correctly.

 <div align="center">
   <img src="ROS_Diagram.png" alt="ROS Diagram" style="border-radius: 15px; width: 85%; margin-right: 0px; display: inline-block;">